 The Beach Museum of Art's school-age tours correspond to the current USD 383 curriculum and Kansas and National education standards.
 Tours integrate social studies, language arts, math, and science.
 Gallery activities, discussion, and art activities are designed to help teachers provide practical application for Common Core and 21st Century Skills.
 Tours are free and bus funds are available for tours on a limited basis.
-Tour programs are generously supported by The Manhattan-Ogden Public Schools Foundation, Bramlage Family Foundation, Target, and the Van Swaay Family Foundation.
+Bus funds are provided by individual and private foundation donations, not government funding.
+To financially support the bus fund and/or education programs, contact Kathrine Schlageck.

 - Shine a Light on Art and Science